UK Stocks-Factors to watch on July 21

 SEOUL, April 19 South Korean carmaker Kia Motors Corp will announce a plan for its first factory in India "soon", vice chairman Lee Hyong-keun told reporters on Wednesday.

-LONDON, July 21 Britain's FTSE 100 index is seen opening up by 9 to 10 points, or 0.2 percent higher, on Monday, according to financial bookmakers, with the futures contract up by 0.1 percent at 0625 GMT.
+LONDON, July 21 Britain's FTSE 100 index is seen opening up by 9 to 10 points, or 0.2 percent higher, on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 0.2 percent, or 11.13 points, at 6,749.45 points on Friday.